Ankita2525/Ankita2525/README.md

 ### 🔬 Robustness Evaluation of Vision-Language Models - USC

-Studying how multimodal models behave under visual and linguistic perturbations, with an emphasis on **robustness, evaluation, alignment, and failure analysis**.
+Studying how multimodal models behave under visual and linguistic perturbations, with an emphasis on robustness, model evaluation, prompt sensitivity, hallucination, and failure analysis**.

 `Vision-Language Models` · `Multimodal Evaluation` · `Model Robustness`